 Go right on the Wanderweg.
 No, go LEFT on the Wanderweg.

 As the sun finally stared to sink, we headed back down the mountain.
 This is always my favorite time of day, when the mountains are almost “other-worldly” in the early evening light.
 The mountains were truly glorious with evenings clouds settling in for the night on the highest peaks, as if to keep them warm like perfectly fitted hats.

 Our last sight along the trail was a beautiful curly-haired cow, helping himself to an early evening snack.
 He was the perfect ending to a memorable day hiking in the Swiss Alps.

 - The trailhead gives you access to a network of trails that extends for miles in all directions.
 Once you’re there, you can easily choose your own route.

 - Open the interactive map below for more precise information.

-- If you like this hike, you might also like hiking the Hõrnlihütte Matterhorn trail near Zermatt.
+- If you like this hike, you might also like Hiking Switzerland’s Iconic Hõrnlihütte Matterhorn Trail near Zermatt.